IQSS/Zelig/source/faq.rst

 Why can’t I load data?
 ~~~~~~~~~~~~~~~~~~~~~~
-It is likely that the reason you are unable to load data because you have not specfied the correct working directory (e.g., the location of the data you are trying to load).
+It is likely that the reason you are unable to load data because you have not specified the correct working directory (e.g., the location of the data you are trying to load).
 You should specify you working directory use the ``setwd()`` function in which you will include the the file path to your working director.
 For example, if I wanted to load a file that is my *Documents* folder, I must first:

 .. sourcecode:: r

     > setwd("path/to/Documents")

-File paths can be found by right clicking the workign directory folder in any file browser and clicking "Get Info" (on Mac) or "Properties" (on Windows).
+File paths can be found by right clicking the working directory folder in any file browser and clicking "Get Info" (on Mac) or "Properties" (on Windows).
 Black-slashes (\\) in file paths copied from the "Properties" link on Windows machines must be replace with forward-slashes (/).
 For example, the Windows path: ``C:\Program Files\R``, would be typed as ``C:/Program Files/R``.

 --------